confluentinc/demo-database-modernization/README.md

 ## Update Customer Information in Oracle Database
 The fully-managed Oracle CDC Source connector for Confluent Cloud captures each change to rows in a database and then represents the changes as change event records in Apache Kafka® topics.
 You can make changes to the source database (Oracle) and see the updated messages in Confluent Cloud's topic.

-1. Navigate to **confluent.cloud → Topics → ORCL.DB_USER.CUSTOMERS → Messages** and keep the page open to see the update.
+1. Navigate to **confluent.cloud → Topics → ORCL.ADMIN.CUSTOMERS → Messages** and keep the page open to see the update.

 1. Run a python script to increase Rica Blaisdell's average credit spend by $5000.
     ```